Commercial Energy Assessments & Audits

-Homes and buildings need routine check-ups to pinpoint if and where energy is being wasted.
-Energy assessments and/or energy audits help homeowners, renters, or building owners understand how their home or building is using energy and areas for improvement.
-The insights gained from audits help building owners and managers develop effective decarbonization strategies, which may include electrifying systems and equipment and transitioning to renewable energy sources.
+MD Clean Buildings Hub (1).pngBuildings need routine check-ups to pinpoint if and where energy is being wasted.
+Energy assessments and/or energy audits help building owners and operators understand how their building is using energy and areas for improvement.
+The insights gained from audits help building owners and operators develop effective decarbonization strategies, which may include electrifying systems and equipment and transitioning to renewable energy sources.

 An energy assessment or check-up is typically quicker and less comprehensive than an energy audit, usually resulting in quick equipment swap-outs (e.g. installing a low-flow showerhead and/or LED bulbs) and a high-level summary of areas for improvement.
-Throughout the assessment, an energy auditor will provide an overview of your home’s energy use, pinpoint where it’s wasting energy, flag any safety or health issues, and identify energy-saving opportunities.
-Many of Maryland’s EmPOWER utilities offer energy assessments free of charge.
+Throughout the assessment, an energy auditor will provide an overview of the building’s energy use, pinpoint where it’s wasting energy, flag any safety or health issues, and identify energy-saving opportunities.

 An energy audit typically consists of a systematic inspection of energy-consuming systems and equipment, data collection, analysis, and the creation of a detailed energy audit report.
 The main outcome of an energy audit is a list of recommended energy efficiency measures (EEMs), their associated energy savings potential, and an assessment of whether EEM installation costs are a cost-effective financial investment for a building owner.